The course requirements are outlined on the following page: Program Info

 Time Limit for Completion of Degree

 Individuals who are admitted as doctoral students normally are expected to complete all degree requirements within six years from the date of the start of course work in the doctoral program.
-For students who fail to complete the degree in the six-year period, the Department must file an annual statement with the Graduate Dean giving the reasons why the Program Director believes that the student is making adequate progress and should be allowed to continue in the program.
-This request must be signed by three members of the graduate faculty who serve on the student's Advisory Committee.
+For students who fail to complete the degree in the six-year period, the PhD - Computer Science Program Director must request an extension from the Graduate Dean giving the reasons why the Program Director believes that the student is making adequate progress and should be allowed to continue in the program.
 If the Graduate Dean approves this statement, the students may continue his/her studies for one additional year.